 The Assistant Fire Chief and firefighters shall be not less than 21 years of age and able-bodied.
-(Ord.
-66A, passed 8-6-1929)

 § 31.77 MEMBERSHIP FORFEITURE.

 Firefighters absent from 3 consecutive drills or calls shall forfeit membership in the Department.

 § 31.78 COMPENSATION.

 The members and officers of the Fire Department shall receive compensation for all fire calls (except practice or drills) as follows: \$1 for the first hour and \$.50 for all additional hours thereafter.